 Requests must include the full name of the student, last semester attended, and the full mailing address with zip code for the location(s) where the transcripts are to be sent.
 Alternatively, the student may pick up transcripts in person.
-In-person pickup requests must include a telephone number so that the registrar can contact the student when the transcripts are available.
+In-person pick-up requests must include a telephone number so that the registrar can contact the student when the transcripts are available.
 Allow at least 3 business days for transcripts to be completed.
+Students may view their grades at any time in the student portal, Orbund, under the semester reports section.

-PROGRAMS OF NOTE Certificate of Achievement
+PROGRAMS OF NOTE

+Certificate of Achievement

-A comprehensive fine arts program has been developed in which students work toward a Certificate of Achievement in one of the following subjects: drawing, painting, photography, printmaking, sculpture, ceramics, or jewelry
+A comprehensive fine arts program has been developed in which students work toward a Certificate of Achievement in one of the following subjects: drawing, painting, photography, printmaking, sculpture, ceramics, or jewelry.